ClickHouse/ClickHouse/docs/en/query_language/select.md

 #### GROUP BY in External Memory {#select-group-by-in-external-memory}

-You can enable dumping temporary data to the disk to restrict memory usage during GROUP BY.
+You can enable dumping temporary data to the disk to restrict memory usage during `GROUP BY`.
-The [max_bytes_before_external_group_by](../operations/settings/settings.md#settings-max_bytes_before_external_group_by) setting determines the threshold RAM consumption for dumping GROUP BY temporary data to the file system.
+The [max_bytes_before_external_group_by](../operations/settings/settings.md#settings-max_bytes_before_external_group_by) setting determines the threshold RAM consumption for dumping `GROUP BY` temporary data to the file system.
 If set to 0 (the default), it is disabled.

-When using `max_bytes_before_external_group_by`, we recommend that you set max_memory_usage about twice as high.
+When using `max_bytes_before_external_group_by`, we recommend that you set `max_memory_usage` about twice as high.
 This is necessary because there are two stages to aggregation: reading the date and forming intermediate data (1) and merging the intermediate data (2).
 Dumping data to the file system can only occur during stage 1.
 If the temporary data wasn't dumped, then stage 2 might require up to the same amount of memory as in stage 1.

-For example, if [max_memory_usage](../operations/settings/settings.md#settings-max_memory_usage) was set to 10000000000 and you want to use external aggregation, it makes sense to set `max_bytes_before_external_group_by` to 10000000000, and max_memory_usage to 20000000000.
-When external aggregation is triggered (if there was at least one dump of temporary data), maximum consumption of RAM is only slightly more than ` max_bytes_before_external_group_by`.
+For example, if [max_memory_usage](../operations/settings/settings.md#settings_max_memory_usage) was set to 10000000000 and you want to use external aggregation, it makes sense to set `max_bytes_before_external_group_by` to 10000000000, and max_memory_usage to 20000000000.
+When external aggregation is triggered (if there was at least one dump of temporary data), maximum consumption of RAM is only slightly more than `max_bytes_before_external_group_by`.

 With distributed query processing, external aggregation is performed on remote servers.
-In order for the requestor server to use only a small amount of RAM, set ` distributed_aggregation_memory_efficient` to 1.
+In order for the requester server to use only a small amount of RAM, set `distributed_aggregation_memory_efficient` to 1.

-When merging data flushed to the disk, as well as when merging results from remote servers when the ` distributed_aggregation_memory_efficient` setting is enabled, consumes up to 1/256 \* the number of threads from the total amount of RAM.
+When merging data flushed to the disk, as well as when merging results from remote servers when the `distributed_aggregation_memory_efficient` setting is enabled, consumes up to `1/256 * the_number_of_threads` from the total amount of RAM.

-When external aggregation is enabled, if there was less than ` max_bytes_before_external_group_by` of data (i.e. data was not flushed), the query runs just as fast as without external aggregation.
+When external aggregation is enabled, if there was less than `max_bytes_before_external_group_by` of data (i.e. data was not flushed), the query runs just as fast as without external aggregation.
 If any temporary data was flushed, the run time will be several times longer (approximately three times).

-If you have an ORDER BY with a small LIMIT after GROUP BY, then the ORDER BY CLAUSE will not use significant amounts of RAM.
+If you have an `ORDER BY` with a small `LIMIT` after `GROUP BY`, then the `ORDER BY` clause will not use significant amounts of RAM.
-But if the ORDER BY doesn't have LIMIT, don't forget to enable external sorting (`max_bytes_before_external_sort`).
+But if the `ORDER BY` doesn't have `LIMIT`, don't forget to enable external sorting (`max_bytes_before_external_sort`).

 ### LIMIT BY Clause